Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 I think it sort of gets into personality

-Somebody that chooses to do trading
+somebody that chooses to do trading

 without a parachute, right, with no salary

-and take a job and like, risk their job
+and take a job and, like, risk their job

-every single day is
+every single day is probably somebody who,

-probably somebody who a has confidence,
+has confidence,

-maybe too much in common capabilities,
+maybe too much in their own capabilities,

 but also has,